georchestra/georchestra/doc/deploy.md

     mv ldapadmin-${VERSION}-${PROFILE}.war ldapadmin.war
     mv mapfishapp-${VERSION}-${PROFILE}.war mapfishapp.war
     mv header-${VERSION}-${PROFILE}.war header.war

+Optionally, if you do not plan to use GeoServer's integrated GeoWebCache, you can deploy a standalone version:

     mv geowebcache-webapp-${VERSION}-${PROFILE}.war geowebcache.war

 Finally, dispatch geOrchestra webapps into your 3 Tomcat instances: